NtonBala/uml-diagrams/Structural/Class/README.md

 - [Many to One](#many-to-one)
 - [Many to Many](#many-to-many)

+To read _multiplicity_ we first define the end of relationship.
+The end of relationship is named by the name of the class we put on the first position in relationship.
+E.g. consider [one to many association diagram example](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/one-to-many-association.drawio.html).
+Here we can read relationship as Department - Employee relationship, putting `Department` class on the first position in the relationship.
+Or we can do it as Employee - Department relationship, putting `Employee` class on the first position.

+If we read it as Department - Employee relationship, we can say:

+> The multiplicity at Department end is one to many, meaning that one department (Department instance) can contain one or many
+> employees (Employee instances).

+And vice versa, if we read it as Employee - Department relationship, we say:

+> At the Employee end, the multiplicity is many to one: one or many employees (Employee instances) can belong to one
+> department (Department instance).

 ###### One to One

 In this type of association one instance of class is associated with only one instance of another class: [One to one association diagram](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/one-to-one-association.drawio.html).